JaceMonforton/True-Lens-AI/README.md

 ![Logo](trulens.png)
 # True-Lens AI

-True-Lens AI is an amibitous project that aims to analyze and generate safety, bias & ethical concerns for each model.
+True-Lens AI is an ambitious and forward-thinking project dedicated to analyzing, identifying, and addressing critical concerns related to the safety, bias, and ethical implications of artificial intelligence models.
+By leveraging advanced analytical techniques, the project seeks to ensure that AI systems operate transparently, fairly, and responsibly, minimizing risks and promoting ethical AI development.

 ## Who is this for?

-True-Lens AI is for businesses and individuals who want a method of testing their AI models in terms of fairness and ethical biases before deployment.
+True-Lens AI is designed for businesses, researchers, and individuals who seek a reliable and comprehensive method for evaluating their AI models before deployment.
+It provides a structured framework to assess fairness, detect ethical biases, and ensure that AI-driven systems operate transparently and responsibly.
+By offering in-depth analysis and actionable insights, True-Lens AI helps organizations build trust in their AI technologies before they are introduced into real-world applications.

 ## Installation